Nexedi/jio/docs/sphinx/source/naming_conventions.rst

   var value_list = getObjectOrArray();
   // value_list can be an object which can be cast into an array

-To use camelCase, when sometimes it is impossible to declare a function directly, the function variable name should match some patterns which shows that it is a function.
+To use camelCase, when sometimes it is not possible to declare a function directly, the function variable name should match some pattern which shows that it is a function.

 .. code-block:: javascript